neurosity/neurosity-sdk-js/docs/getting-started.md

   <img alt="Created a new file called .env" src="assets/images/tutorial/vscode-env-file.png">
 </p>

-Now if we run our program, we should see a success message print out, informing us that our variables have been extracted successfully.
+Now, if we run our program, we should see a success message print out, informing us that our variables have been extracted successfully.

 <p align="center">
   <img alt="Pulled out three variables from .env" src="assets/images/tutorial/vscode-got-env-variables.png">